30 May What are the common triggers of anxiety?

 What to expect when seeing a psychologist for an anxiety disorder?

 Your psychologist would usually ask you questions relating to your symptoms, symptom onset, current lifestyle, and coping strategies that you may use from time to time.
 These may include maladaptive coping strategies such as binge eating, drinking excessive alcohol or substance use.
-A psychologist would provide education about what anxiety is, why it has developed and strategies that are proven to reducing the symptoms of anxiety.
+A psychologist would provide education about what anxiety is, why it has developed and strategies that are proven to reduce the symptoms of anxiety.

 Our Melbourne psychologists at Positive Wellbeing Psychology are highly skilled and trained in a range of well-researched therapies and techniques to manage anxiety, including Cognitive Behavioural Therapy (CBT), which is highly efficacious in alleviating anxiety or panic symptoms.